euroargodev/argopy/docs/advanced-tools/stores/argoindex.rst

 Usage
 -----

-You create an index store with default or custom options:
+You create an index store with arguments on a GDAC host (local or remote) and an index file name.
+Both arguments have default values to the http Ifremer GDAC and core index.

 .. ipython:: python
     :okwarning: